 When an aloe vera plant gets damaged, there’s a breach that needs to be seen to quickly before its water evaporates.
 When people get skin damage (including sunburn) or a breach along the digestive tract (the further down the tract, the more decomposed its content), the ingested aloe vera does what this plant is so superbly good at, it swiftly supports the body’s fixing of the breached area.
 Stopping you from ‘evaporating’ in a way.
-As well you know, the best and always the safest way to fix anything is from the inside out.
-So always feed your body cleverly to support this to happen better.
-We advocate daily clever smoothies of which Aloeride aloe vera to fuel repair.
+As well you know, the best and always the safest way to repair anything is from the inside out.
+Hygiene on the outside and feed your body cleverly to support repair to happen better.
+We advocate daily clever smoothies and taking Aloeride aloe vera to fuel repair.
 Good grazing, appropriate feed for work/age and Aloeride for horses.

-You see, that is why we like multiple independent laboratory tests and we share these because we think it is in the public interest.
-Aloeride is Soil Association Certified Organic, is grown under optimal conditions, is processed in stages to the ultimate extraction, is served without additives in meaningful quantities, and we make the proven best in whole leaf aloe vera barbadensis miller as affordable as we can possibly make it.
+We like multiple independent laboratory tests (see results below) and we share these because we think it is in the public interest.
+Aloeride is Soil Association Certified Organic, is grown under optimal conditions, is processed in multiple stages to the ultimate extraction, is served without additives in meaningful quantities, and we make this proven best in whole leaf aloe vera barbadensis miller as affordable as we can possibly make it.
 So, when someone asks you what does aloe vera do , you now can give a well-informed answer.